Frequently asked questions

 9. How long is this grant round open?

-Our Grassroots Grants Round 5 call for applications was open for 8 weeks from Wednesday 20 March to 5pm on Wednesday 15 May 2024.
+Our Grassroots Grants Round 6 call for applications is open for 8 weeks from Wednesday 12 March and closes at 5pm on Wednesday, 7 May 2025.

 Grassroots Grants are annual.
 If you are unable to get your project idea together in time, there’s always next round.